roman-yagodin/PlaneShift.BuildScripts/README.md

 # Using scripts

+## General notice

+If you encounter problems on any step, you should fix them before going further.

 ## Download and configure

 Download build scripts [release package](https://github.com/roman-yagodin/PlaneShift.BuildScripts/releases) and unpack it.
-Then open `ps-params.sh` and modify environment variables by your preference:
+Check that all *.sh files have executable permission.
+Then open `ps-params.sh` in the text editor and modify environment variables by your preference:

 * First of, you should set PS_BUILD variable to development directory - there all sources will be downloaded, compiled and installed locally.